fastlane/docs/docs/getting-started/ios/setup.md

 ### What's next?

 _fastlane_ created all the required files for you.
 Now you can go ahead and customise _fastlane_ to generate screenshots, or automatically distribute new builds, and much, much more.
-Here're some examples:
+Here are some examples:

 - [Generate localized iOS screenshots for the App Store](screenshots.md)
 - [Automatic iOS Beta deployment](beta-deployment.md)